- High-end mechanical watch sales continue to grown, driven by strong demand in Asia and from affluent Millennials.

 Millennials in Asia drive global luxury watch sales growth

 The latest data released by the Federation of the Swiss Watch Industry (FH) shows that global luxury watch sales continue to be driven mostly by younger consumers in Asia.
-Hong Kong (fueled by Mainland Chinese tourists) and China are driving respectively 35.7 per cent and 21.7 per cent of the yearly growth in 2018.
+Hong Kong (fueled by Mainland Chinese tourists) and China are driving respectively 35.7 per cent and 21.7 per cent of the yearly growth.